Tributes for EU Parliament's Sassoli after sudden death

 Sassoli took extraordinary, and often difficult, decisions.

-He introduced remote voting system to keep the parliament going, opened up some of the European Parliament's buildings for those in need in the early days of the pandemic, and oversaw the decision to distribute meals in all three bases of the parliament - including Luxembourg and Strasbourg.
+He introduced a remote voting system to keep the parliament going, opened up some of the European Parliament's buildings for those in need in the early days of the pandemic, and oversaw the decision to distribute meals in all three bases of the parliament - including Luxembourg and Strasbourg.

 "He wanted Europe to be more united, closer to its people, more faithful to our values.
 That's his legacy," EU Commission president Ursula von der Leyen said of the first parliament president to have died in office.